Airfooox/cron-validate/README.md

 - `useYears: boolean`
   - enables years field in cron expression
 - `useAliases: boolean`
-  - enables aliases for month and daysOfWeek fields
+  - enables aliases for month and daysOfWeek fields (ignores limits for month and daysOfWeek, so be aware of that)
 - `useBlankDay: boolean`
   - enables blank day notation '?' in daysOfMonth and daysOfWeek field
 - `allowOnlyOneBlankDayField: boolean`